Annabelle Jaramillo: Early life and education

 In the late 1940s, Jaramillo's mother attempted to enroll her in third grade in Colorado, only to find that the school was racially segregated.
 Her mother immediately staged a brief sit-in and successfully pushed the school to integrate.
 Jaramillo became the first student of color in her classroom.
 This experience inspired Jaramillo to support civil rights and LGBT rights throughout her life.

-Jaramillo has bachelors and Master's degrees in biology from Portland State University.
+Jaramillo has bachelor's and master's degrees in biology from Portland State University.

 Career

-Early Career
+Early career

 Jaramillo's initial career was as a research botanist for the US Forest Service.
 In that role, she gradually became more involved in diversity, equity, and inclusion efforts for Forest Service employees.
 She eventually became the president of National Image Inc., an organization that advocated for equal employment opportunities for Hispanics in the federal government.
-Jaramillo then moved on to a number of managerial positions in Oregon's state government, including serving as Citizens' Representative for Governor John Kitzhaber, from 1995-2000 and as the Executive Director of the Oregon Commission on Hispanic Affairs.
+Jaramillo then moved on to a number of managerial positions in Oregon's state government, including serving as Citizens' Representative for Governor John Kitzhaber, from 1995 to 2000 and as the executive director of the Oregon Commission on Hispanic Affairs.

-Political Career
+Political career

 Jaramillo served on the Board of Commissioners of Benton County for five terms, from 2001 to 2021.